 Do you want to be part of Blocks, the LEGO magazine for fans?
 Do you want to communicate about the brick hobby as part of a monthly print publication?
 Do you want a new challenge for 2024?

 We are looking for freelancers to contribute to Blocks magazine.
-At the moment we are predominantly looking for feature writers.
 We’re looking for people with a journalism background or LEGO fans with a real flair for writing and desire to meet journalistic standards.

 Blocks is an English language magazine so, unsurprisingly, you’ll need an excellent command of the English language.

 Feature writers will be responsible for coming up with compelling features between 1,000 and 2,000 words focused on LEGO intersecting with real life.
 Past topics have included why play is good for adults, LEGO bricks being used by scientists at the Natural History Museum, a student who built a LEGO compatible prosthetic prototype and mental health professionals sharing their expertise through digestible LEGO scenes.

 We’re looking for someone who’s proactive and eager to hunt down fascinating stories that Blocks readers will love.